sebastiansiejek/shared-uploads-directory-wp/README.md

 # Shared Uploads Directory

-Wordpress Plugin for upload every media from /uploads to remote server.
+Wordpress Plugin for upload every file from `/uploads` to remote server.
+Now you can share your uploads directory with your team!

+## Supports

+* SFTP
+* Every file type from `/uploads` directory

 ## Develop